Aedes albopictus: For humans

-Ae. albopictus is known to transmit pathogens and viruses, such as the yellow fever virus, dengue fever, Chikungunya fever, and Usutu virus.
+Ae. albopictus is known to transmit pathogens and viruses, such as the yellow fever, dengue fever, Chikungunya fever, and Usutu virus.
 There is some evidence supporting the role of Ae. albopictus in the transmission of Zika virus, which is primarily transmitted by the related Ae. aegypti.

 The Asian tiger mosquito was responsible for the Chikungunya epidemic on the French Island La Réunion in 2005–2006.
 By September 2006, an estimated 266,000 people were infected with the virus, and 248 fatalities occurred on the island.
-The Asian tiger mosquito was also the transmitter of the virus in the first and only outbreak of Chikungunya fever on the European continent.
+The Asian tiger mosquito was also the transmitter of the virus in the first outbreak of Chikungunya fever on the European continent.
 This outbreak occurred in the Italian province of Ravenna in the summer of 2007, and infected over 200 people.
 Evidently, mutated strains of the Chikungunya virus are being directly transmitted through Ae. albopictus particularly well and in such a way that another dispersal of the disease in regions with the Asian tiger mosquito is feared.

 On the basis of experimental evidence and probability estimates, the likelihood of mechanical or biological transmission of HIV by insects is virtually nonexistent.